-Arthritis is the most common chronic disease among dogs and, while most arthritis in dogs happens in their later adult to senior years, 20% of dogs show signs of arthritis before they are even one year old.
+Arthritis is the most common chronic disease among dogs, and while most arthritis in dogs happens in their later adult to senior years, 20% of dogs show signs of arthritis before they are even one year old.
 While we can’t cure this condition, we can give our dogs happy and comfortable lives.
 One way to do this is by giving them soft and supportive dog beds made to help dogs with arthritis.

 My dog Buck had arthritis in his hip and knees and was very stiff in his last years.
 We had an orthopedic memory foam bed that was very comforting to him.
 My dog Chilly also had one for his aches and pains as he aged, and he absolutely loved it.

-So I can say from firsthand experience that a good orthopedic dog bed can make a world of difference if your dog has arthritis.
+So I can say from firsthand experience that a good orthopedic bed can make a world of difference if your dog has arthritis.
 But how do you know if your dog has arthritis?

 Risk Factors and Signs of Arthritis